IsaacStopard/EIP_vec_het_DTR/README.md

 # Modelling the effects of diurnal temperature variation on malaria infection dynamics in mosquitoes.

-## Authors: Isaac J Stopard, Thomas S Churcher & Ben Lambert
+## Authors: Isaac J. Stopard, Antoine Sanou, Eunho Suh, Lauren J. Cator, Matthew B. Thomas, W. Moussa Guelbéogo, N'Falé Sagnon, Ben Lambert & Thomas S. Churcher

 This GitHub repository provides the code for the paper.
 We ran the model using R version 4.2.1.